HPH-Fabrication-Addins/cinx-api-docs/source/includes/_getting-started.md

     ]
 }
 ```
+`GET`

 This endpoint will be used to get the applications/subscriptions that the user is authorized to access.
 The response will also contain account status and CINX Ids required to make additional API calls.

 **Notes**

-  - A User can be associated with multiple companies.
-In this case, their will be multiple Rows in the response.
+  - A User can be associated with multiple companies (orgs).
+In this case, their will be multiple **Rows** in the response.
   - If a User account is expired the **status_code** will be **401**.
-  - For addtional information about working with this response see this page [Auth Response](#Auth-Response)
+  - For addtional information about working with this response see this page [Auth Response](#auth-response)

 URL Pattern: **{api path}/{api version}/subs**

 URL Sample: `https://api.cinx.com/2.0/subs`

-HTTP Method: `GET`